Indefinite Leave to Remain (ILR)

 • do not have pre-settled status

-If you need to prove extra money for your children, you’ll need to earn an extra:
+If you need to provide extra money for your children, you’ll need to earn an extra:

 • £3,800 a year for your first child